August 31, 2026 9:00 AM

 Every session is linked to one key goal:

-boosting Europe’s global maritime competitiveness, practically, strategically, and sustainably.
+Boosting Europe’s global maritime competitiveness, practically, strategically, and sustainably.

 08:00 – 09:00